 Win Miller served as an "agricultural reporter" during a period of rapid advances in agricultural technology.
 She was Chief of the Chatham Bureau of The London Free Press from the l950s to the l980s during which time agricultural history was in the making

 Win Miller, though short in stature, stood tall amongst her agricultural media counterparts in Ontario.
 Her articles were deemed credible and accurate denoting the pulse of the occasion.
 In fact, her credibility prompted much of her originality of agricultural source writings to be rewritten and aired or sourced by other dailies, weeklies or media stations.

-Win possesses many talents and these she has shared with her community.
-Win is an Elder of Victoria Avenue United Church and has served the Kent Presbytery as a Representative Elder.
-She has served as President of the Macaulay Club, a renowned debating club of Chatham.
-She has also devoted her talents to the developmentally handicapped.
+Win possessed many talents and these she has shared with her community.
+Win was an Elder of Victoria Avenue United Church and served the Kent Presbytery as a Representative Elder.
+She served as President of the Macaulay Club, a renowned debating club in Chatham.
+She also devoted her talents to the developmentally handicapped.

-Win continues to possess a strong community involvement spirit to which she has employed the same enthusiasm exemplified by her many dedicated talents.
+Win possessed a strong community involvement spirit to which she had employed the same enthusiasm exemplified by her many dedicated talents.